 The remedial action objective (RAO) identified for the site is to mitigate surface water sheens related to crude oil from the Pegasus Pipeline, to the extent practicable.
 The areas for remedial action (Figure 12-1) are based on the sheen monitoring, which indicates that sheens related to the crude oil from the Pegasus Pipeline are primarily located in the Dawson Cove Inlet Channel and Open Water Area.
+In addition, it is anticipated that a portion of the Heavily Vegetated Area still contains sheen-bearing material related to crude oil.
 Based on the screening data evaluation and refined ecological risk evaluations, no further mitigation of the soil and sediment in drainage ways, Dawson Cove, or Lake Conway is necessary for the protection of ecological receptors.

 A screening evaluation of potential remedial options was completed to identify technologies to achieve the site RAO.
-The retained technologies were assembled into five site-wide remedial alternatives for the Inlet Channel and Open Water Area.
-The evaluation was conducted using a six-criteria matrix.
-Based on the ranking, the preferred remedial alternative to meet the site RAO is to use a combination of targeted removal in the Dawson Cove Inlet Channel and reactive capping in the Open Water Area.
-It is recommended that a pre-design study be conducted to confirm and design the preferred remedial alternative, support the permitting of the preferred remedial alternative, and to support the development of a Mitigation Action Plan.
+The retained technologies were assembled into five site-wide remedial alternatives for the Inlet Channel, Open Water Area, and Heavily Vegetated Area.
+The evaluation was conducted using a seven-criteria matrix.
+Based on the ranking, the preferred remedial alternative to meet the site RAO is to use a combination of targeted removal in the Dawson Cove Inlet Channel, reactive capping in the Open Water Area, and targeted in-situ amendment placement in the Heavily Vegetated Area.
+A pre-design study will be conducted to confirm and refine the mitigation areas, verify the preferred remedial approach, support the permitting of the preferred remedial alternative, and to support the development of a Mitigation Action Plan.
 Concurrent with the development of the Mitigation Action Plan, the permitting process will be initiated.